 By Wes Blomster

-Given the incredible extent of the Wagner literature, someone must by now have written on coitus interruptus in this operatic cosmos.
-For – in view of the centrality of the erotic impulse in his operas and their long identification with sexual desire – it is surprising that almost none of Wagner's love-stricken characters "make out" on stage.
+In view of the centrality of the erotic impulse in Richard Wagner’s operas and their long identification with sexual desire, it is surprising that almost none of Wagner’s love-stricken characters actually make love.

 Wotan’s philandering, of course, is legendary, but that was all pre-Rheingold.
 It’s only those incestuous twins Siegmund and Sieglinde who actually consummate their relationship within an opera.
 (In a more innocent age the two rushed off into the woods at the end of Act One of Walküre; today’s directors have them rolling on the floor before the curtain falls.)